 Question #5 – Are women to be silent in the church?

-1 Cor.
-14:33-35 is in harmony with 1 Cor.
-11:5.
+1 Corinthians 14:33-35 is in harmony with 1 Corinthians 11:5.
 We can conclude that women were allowed to pray (while the spiritual gift of prophecy existed), but they were not permitted to teach in the church.
 The question that remains is can women ask questions of a teacher in church?
 The answer appears to be no. The injunction against women teaching is even stronger.
 Verse 35 makes it impossible for a woman to teach in the church.

 Question #6 – Can women teach men in the church?